Bhatura

-You have got to try this recipe to make the fluffiest and most crisp Bhaturas – right at home!
-These are deep fried Indian flatbreads that are light and airy and make the perfect accompaniment to soak up any curry.
+You have got to try this recipe to make the fluffiest and most crisp Bhaturas!
+Deep fried Indian flatbreads that are light and airy and make the perfect accompaniment to soak up any curry.

 Famously served with Chole, a tangy and spiced chickpea curry, bhaturas are THE festive food.
 Chole Bhature is a Punjabi staple that you’ll find served at weddings, or for breakfast on the mornings of any occasion.
 It’s such a treat that really makes you feel “Ah, today’s a special day”!